teacherzhu/jupyter_gui/README.md

 count(0, 10, 2)
 ```

-Just as this, Simpli registered 2 modalities (Count Odds & Count Events) of the function count, and these Tasks Widgets for these modalities can be created just by selecting the Task in the Task List.
+Just like this, Simpli registered 2 modalities (Count Odds & Count Events) of the function count, and these Tasks Widgets for these modalities can be created just by selecting the Task in the Task List.

 ### 2) From a JSON
 Simpli can also register Tasks specified in a JSON in the Task List, enabling users to insert these Tasks in the Notebook just by selecting them in the Task List.